llm-edge/hal-9100/README.md

 node examples/quickstart.js
 ```

-Or using `ollama`, check the [docker-compose.yml](./docker/docker-compose.yml) file for more information.

 ## Why Open Source Assistants API?
 - **Full Control**: Own your data, your models, and your destiny.
 - **No Hidden Costs**: Absolutely free.
 Seriously, no strings attached.